 Pioneering SME: MO4

 MO4 has developed a fundamentally different method to determine whether it is safe to work on offshore wind farms.
-Linking weather forecasts to a hydromechanical model does not predict wave heights but ship motions.
+Linking weather forecasts to a hydromechanical model do not predict wave heights but ship motions.
 Up to more than a week ahead you can predict what a ship will do.
-This means 10-20 percent extra working days or millions of euros.
+This means 10-20 per cent extra working days or millions of euros.
 DNVGL and industrial leaders believe that this is the method of the future.
 An interview with MO4’s Mark Paalvast and Jelte Kymmell.

 For which problem did you find a solution?

 “At the moment, companies are planning their offshore operations based on wave and wind forecasts for the medium term (7-8 days).
 Calculations about the expected wave heights, period and direction determine whether to sail or, if they are already in the field, perform certain activities.
 An old-fashioned method that has been in use since the Second World War.
 Weather forecasts have become increasingly accurate, but in fact, this method is too simple.
 It offers too little information to be able to properly decide whether it is safe.
 Because of this great uncertainty, companies are incorporating a large safety margin.
 This leads to delays and extra costs, something the offshore wind industry cannot afford.
 With our method, we can accurately predict ship motions.
 That is ultimately what it is all about."